To Rhyme or Not to Rhyme; A Perspective on Writing Poetry

 Predictably, our teacher's demands resulted in the ‘deer in the headlights’ look from a number of my classmates, while others tried to slither downward in their chairs to hide from her view.
 Clearly annoyed, Ms. Grim began to parse the poem out in sections on the chalkboard for us to analyze.
 It was an unpleasant experience, reminiscent of the time we were required to dissect pickled frogs during biology class.
 She never strayed far from her teaching guide, referring to it often.
 In retrospect, I don't doubt that the great John Keats would have been either mortified or highly amused.

 The more interesting days occurred when Ms. Grim required us to write poetry.
 We could always count on her red flair to fill the landscape of our papers with brusque criticism.
 She chastised me, more than once, for writing rhyming poetry that held a duality of meaning she didn't understand.
-"Don't confuse the reader!" she declared, with the fierce determination of a boot camp drill sergeant.
-(I'm not exaggerating.)
+She criticized others in class as well, causing them to blush with embarrassment.
 It took a couple of months for me to completely recuperate from the resulting poetry-blindness of Ms. Grim’s instruction on the classics.
 I suspect that others never fully recovered.
 Her constant demand for analytical attention created a dislike of poetry from most of her students -- if not predisposing them to detest poetry, entirely.